 Because both Kulolo and Poi are made from taro, you can often find Kulolo sold at Poi factories.
 Sometimes you’ll also see them on roadside stands or at fundraisers.

 Kapaa Poi Factory: This Kauai poi factory is actually the oldest commercial Kulolo factory in Hawaii, and they still use their original recipe passed down through the generations.

 Waiahole Poi Factory: This Oahu spot serves their Kulolo with ice cream for an incredible combination!

 Grocery Stores: You can usually find a little package of Kulolo in the bakery section of grocery stores.
 They also sell Kulolo mixes, where you can make your own.

 If you like coconut, you’ll love Haupia.
 This Hawaiian dessert is a firm coconut Jello/pudding that is cut into little squares.
 It’s super light and refreshing.

-Sometimes restaurants will top with some toasted shredded coconut, but most often it’s just plain.
+Sometimes restaurants will top it with some toasted shredded coconut, but most often, it’s just plain.

 It’s also super easy to make from scratch or with a mix.

 Where to Find Haupia in Hawaii:

 Plate Lunch Restaurants: This is a super common dessert anywhere that sells Plate Lunch.